ZZZSimulator/ZSim/README.md

 You can also run `ZZZ-Simulator` with Docker.

 > [!NOTE]
-> Make sure you have docker installed on your machine and can access to Docker Hub.
+> Make sure you have docker installed on your machine.
 If you haven't installed it yet, please refer to the [official Docker installation guide](https://docs.docker.com/get-docker/).
 >
 > On macOS, it is recommended to use [Orbstack](https://docs.orbstack.dev/install) for a better experience.